moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 A snapshot of the novel diversity of species involved in this outbreak is exemplified in this branch of infections in New England summer 2022.

 At the top of this branch, we see identical sequences collected from gulls, terns, geese, harbor seals, a grey seal, and peregrine falcons in Maine and Massachussetts.
-This exemplifies the high level of species interaction annd diversity involved, and thus the significant challenge of controlling this outbreak.
+This highlights the high level of species interaction and diversity involved, and thus the significant challenge of controlling this outbreak.

 ```auspiceMainDisplayMarkdown